 Any leftovers keep very well refrigerated for a good 3-4 days.
 It is also suitable for freezing so you could freeze some for later use or if you have some leftovers that you may want to save for meal planning.
 Refrigerate or freeze in plastic containers.

 Originally and normally, a typical Spanish tortilla is meant to use quite a bit of olive oil.
-We are talking here something like 2 cups (also depends on potato amount) as the potatoes required deep frying.
+We are talking here about something like 2 cups (also depends on potato amount) as the potatoes required deep frying.

-I always managed to cut down significantly on this excessive amount of oil and by using a nonstick pan, using just 2 tablespoons of good quality olive oil will help us achieve exactly the same potato crispness and golden colour results, with just a fraction of the oil amount.
+I always managed to cut down significantly on this excessive amount of oil and by using a nonstick pan, using just 2 tablespoons of good quality olive oil will help us achieve exactly the same potato crispness and golden color results, with just a fraction of the oil amount.

 Try and use new potatoes as those tend to absorb less oil!
 So the key really to cutting all the unnecessary calories is to use a quality nonstick pan and you will attain a perfect Spanish Omelet recipe.

-Yes, it can definitely be reheated on a stove on low fire for 3-4 minutes on each side or in the oven in a pyrex dish with a lid or in wrapped in parchment paper and then aluminium foil.
+Yes, it can definitely be reheated on a stove on low fire for 3-4 minutes on each side or in the oven in a pyrex dish with a lid or in wrapped in parchment paper and then aluminum foil.

 Yes, absolutely!
-You will need to allow this to cool completely before transferring it into plastic containers (with lid) and of course, cut into the desired size squares or chunks.
+You will need to allow this to cool completely before transferring it into plastic containers (with lid) and of course, cut it into the desired size squares or chunks.
 Place in the freezer for no longer than one month.
 Thaw overnight in the refrigerator and eat either cold or hot by reheating it (see notes on how to reheat it above).

-If you are afraid to try flipping the omelette, do not stress.
+If you are afraid to try flipping the omelet, do not stress.
 Here is the solution.
 Finish it in the oven for 10 minutes at 190C or 375F in a preheated oven.
 Transfer from the stove to the oven but make sure your pan can handle the oven heat so choose a non-stick skillet, to begin with.

 - Eggs and spinach breakfast recipe

-- Quick pizza slices breakfast
+- Quick pizza slices for breakfast

-- Cupcake omelette recipe
+- Cupcake omelet recipe

 - Dutch baby pancake breakfast or brunch recipe

-- A gorgeous and unmissable one pan English breakfast
+- A gorgeous and unmissable one-pan English breakfast

 - Breakfast and a true classic - cheese omelet on toast